Rosuav/viewers-followers/README.md

    - If there aren't 100 followers, use whatever we have, as long as it's at least, say, 5 videos.
    - The game given won't necessarily reflect the entire stream, as it can change.
 It does seem to pick the majority though.
    - Some Creative streamers use IRL while being creative.
 Can I get the communities used during the stream??
+   - Maybe just ignore any IRL videos when assigning to a category?
+But what if there's nothing else?

 Analysis
 --------